 The prevalence of anxiety disorders and depression in Australian children and youth has not reduced, despite increased use of services and medications for these conditions.
 This could be due to inadequate identification and treatment of early risk factors for anxiety disorders and depression.
-Children who experience adversities or adverse childhood experiences (ACEs) as they grow are 6 to 10 times more likely to develop mental health problems later in life.
+Compared to their same aged peers, children who experience adversities or adverse childhood experiences (ACEs) are 6 to 10 times more likely to develop mental health problems later in life.
 ACEs are defined as stressful and potentially traumatic experiences in childhood.
 They include physical, emotional and sexual abuse or neglect, bullying, parent mental health problems, harsh parenting, parent substance abuse and housing problems.

-Targeting interventions to reduce these risk factors during the early childhood years could help to reduce suicidality and improve the mental health and wellbeing of Australian children and the adults they will become.
-However, despite substantial evidence demonstrating the benefit of investing in the early years of life, interventions targeting the precursors of mental health disorders - i.e. children's emotional and behavioural problems - do not always reach families most in need.
+What happens now has sustained, long-term impacts; not only on children's wellbeing and longterm outcomes but on the future social and economic wellbeing of our communities.
+Targeting interventions to reduce these risk factors during the early childhood years could help to reduce depression, anxiety and suicidality and improve the mental health and wellbeing of Australian children and the adults they will become.
+However, despite substantial evidence demonstrating the benefit of investing in the early years of life, interventions targeting the precursors of mental health disorders - i.e. children's emotional and behavioural problems - do not always reach the families most in need.

-The vision of the Centre of Research Excellence in Childhood Adversity and Mental Health is to create a sustainable service approach, co-designed with end-users, to improve children's mental health by early detection and response to family adversity.
+The vision of the Centre of Research Excellence in Childhood Adversity and Mental Health is to create a sustainable service approach.
+This approach, co-designed with end-users, aims to improve children's mental health by early detection and by responding to family adversity in evidence-based ways.

-In a step towards achieving this vision, we are conducting a national Delphi consensus study with experts in child health and wellbeing, including practitioners, educators, researchers and policy makers from education, health and human services, and consumer advocates.
-The Delphi consensus study aims to reach a consensus about what interventions are most likely to be effective in Australia for preventing ACEs and reducing their negative impact on mental health outcomes.
-In order to inform the judgements of the Delphi expert panellists, we have reviewed and summarised the evidence on interventions and strategies that prevent and respond to childhood adversity associated with common mental health disorders.
+In a step towards achieving this vision, we are conducting a national Delphi consensus study with experts in child health and wellbeing, including consumer advocates, practitioners, educators, researchers and policy makers from education, health and human services, The Delphi consensus study aims to reach a consensus about those interventions most likely to be effective for the Australian context, in preventing ACEs and reducing their negative impact on children's mental health.

+To inform the judgements of the Delphi expert panellists, we reviewed and summarised the evidence on interventions and strategies that prevent and respond to childhood adversity associated with common mental health disorders.
 This report summarises that evidence.